omotayoakande-sec/SOC-Login-Threat-Monitor/README.md

 ## About

 This project was completed as part of a SOC analyst training programme.
-It covers the complete threat investigation lifecycle from raw log ingestion to documented incident report — the same workflow used in real-world Security Operations Centres.
+It covers the complete threat investigation lifecycle from raw log ingestion to documented incident report, the same workflow used in real-world Security Operations Centres.

 ---